microsoft/redhat-mw-cloud-quickstart/jboss-eap-clustered-multivm-rhel8/README.md

 ## Validation Steps

-- Once the deployment is successful, go to the outputs section of the deployment to obtain the AppUI-LB.
+- Once the deployment is successful, go to the outputs section of the deployment to obtain the App URL.

   ![alt text](images/outputs.png)